Second-order multilane traffic flow models: from the microscopic to the macroscopic scale: Conclusions

 \section{Conclusions}

 This work investigates the derivation of second-order macroscopic models for multilane vehicular traffic starting from the microscopic Bando–Follow-the-Leader (BFtL) framework.
-The focus is to describe the transition from microscopic to macroscopic representations, in the presence of lane-changing dynamics.
+The focus is to describe the transition from microscopic to macroscopic representations in the presence of lane-changing dynamics.

 The analysis initially considers a microscopic formulation of lane-changing based on position and velocity variables.
-This approach yields a first macroscopic model (Model 1), where the coupling between lanes appears also in the convective part of the velocity equation.
-Due to its structural complexity, a simplified alternative (Model 2) is derived by modeling lane-changing in terms of the second conserved quantity of the ARZ model.
-This results in a more compact formulation, where lane-changing contributes only through source terms in the velocity equation, while the hyperbolic part remains unchanged.
+As highlighted during the transition from discrete to continuous variables, the resulting macroscopic dynamics inherently depend on the chosen closure relations.
+This approach yields the first macroscopic model (Model 1), closed by deriving an evolution equation directly for the velocity (requiring specific assumptions on post-transition speeds), where the coupling between lanes appears also in the convective part of the velocity equation.
+Due to its structural complexity, a simplified alternative (Model 2) is derived by changing the closure variable and modeling lane-changing in terms of the second conserved quantity $y$ of the ARZ model.
+Although the conservation of $y$ during lane changes relies on heuristic macroscopic considerations rather than strict physical principles, this results in a more compact formulation, where lane-changing contributes only through source terms in the velocity equation, while the hyperbolic part remains unchanged.

+The structural divergence between the two models is also evident in their relaxation limits.
+Since lane-changing in Model 1 directly affects the equilibrium velocity, its relaxation yields a novel, non-standard first-order macroscopic system.Conversely, Model 2 naturally relaxes to the first-order multilane model \eqref{macro_1_ord}, derived in \cite{piu2}.

 Both models are shown to be hyperbolic, ensuring well-posedness and consistency with the underlying physical principles.
 The anisotropic structure of the models is also analyzed.